Privacy Policy

 We update this list with reasonable notice.
 For MSA-covered Customers, the MSA and Schedule B govern subprocessor changes; the public list is provided for visibility.

 Refined memory content, perspective queries, and conversation content are processed by third-party LLM inference services to generate responses and Platform-internal artifacts.
-All such providers operate under zero-data-retention (ZDR) policies — they do not retain content beyond the inference call.
-We do not use your content to train AI models.
+We route inference through OpenRouter; the providers serving a given request process its content transiently under their own data policies.
+We restrict routing to endpoints that do not train on request data, and we do not use your content to train AI models (Section 6).

 We may disclose information if required by law, regulation, legal process, or governmental request, with reasonable prior notice to you where legally permitted.